 Utilisation rates recorded in the French LNG terminals are amongst the highest in Europe.
 This is due to the role traditionally played by LNG in France, namely a strong complement to gas supply by pipelines for the historical market players.
-Four different mechanisms have been implemented to be sure that any available slot will be offered to the market.
+Four different mechanisms have been implemented to be sure any available slot will be offered to the market.

 In a self-regulatory approach, the right is given to primary capacity holders to offer their unused capacities on the secondary market by entering into bilateral deals.
-Reselling primary capacity is the shipper's choice; the LSO's role is to encourage this by providing a secure platform allowing the two parties to meet.
+Reselling primary capacity is upon shipper's choice; the LSO's role is to encourage this by providing a secure platform allowing the two parties to meet.
 The secondary market is conceived as an ex-ante, non-obligatory tool made available to primary capacity holders who want to optimise their capacity use.
 In practice, the platform, and secondary market in general, are rarely used.

 To prevent anti-hoarding behaviour, two other procedures have been implemented as a complement to the voluntary use of secondary markets.
 Firstly, for any late cancellation during month M, a penalty is applied to the primary shipper.
-In practice, any cancellation can affect emission flows for other users and may translate to the terminal operator not having an appropriate emission level.
-Moreover, when the cancellation is late (a few days before the unloading date), it strongly hinders the possibility for a third shipper to bring a spot cargo in on time.
+In practice, any cancellation can affect emission flows for other users and may translate in the terminal operator not having an appropriate emission level.
+Moreover, when the cancellation is late (a few days before the unloading date), it strongly hinders the possibility for a third shipper to bring a spot cargo on time.
 In this case, the primary shipper can be required to compensate (in gas or financially) the shipper(s) whose emissions have been reduced as a consequence of the alteration.
 The other option - up to the LSO - is the application of a penalty set at 50% of the regasification cost of the cancelled delivery if the cancellation is notified three days or less before the scheduled date.
-Income generated by this option is transferred to the users of the terminal, as a deduction from the regasification charges.
+Income relating to this option is wholly distributed between terminal users.

 Finally, two types of UIOLI mechanisms have been designed.
-The first one is an exante short-term UIOLI.
+The first one is an ex-ante shortterm UIOLI.
 The slots that are reserved through the annual program but not requested during the month M, for M+1 scheduling, are systematically put back on the market.
 The LSO announces them in its fortnightly publications, together with the primary capacity which may be available.
 The other mechanism is an ex-post UIOLI, and has also been designed to sanction capacity hoarding.
 In case of congestion (i.e. if the program for Month M+1 shows no available unloading slot) any cancellation without notice to the LSO will be formally noted and the regulator informed.
 In this case, the French regulator (CRE) may, on a case-by-case basis, require the shipper concerned to release part of its booked capacity, to the benefit of other shippers.

-New disposals reinforcing the regulator's control means have been introduced at the time of the setting of the new tariff for the use of LNG terminals which came into force on 1 January 2010 for Tonkin and Montoir and starting from the commissioning of the terminal for Fos Cavaou.
+New disposals reinforcing regulator's control means have been introduced by the new tariff for the use of LNG terminals which came into force on 1 January 2010 for Tonkin and Montoir and starting from the commissioning of the terminal for Fos Cavaou.
 Before, CRE had no power to collect information about cancellation or underuse of capacity.
 Previously, a mechanism designed and applied by the LSO existed against systematic underuse but it has never been applied.
 No abuse has ever been previously reported.